 Are the products or services that the company offers currently in demand?
+Will they continue to be in demand no matter the economic situation?
 Is demand likely to remain stable or expand?
 Think about where you plan to open a new business, and research existing businesses in the area.
 Look for underserved product or service niches so you can avoid entering an overly saturated market.
 A franchisor should be able to provide insight into local and regional markets and help with site location.

 - History and Industry Experience:

 How long has the company been around?
-Longevity often correlates with a strong business model.
+Longevity often correlates with a strong business model and proves the franchisor's ability to weather changes in the economy.
 Is the company considered to be an industry leader?
 If so, they likely keep up with the latest technology and have a solid grasp on what it takes to succeed in the industry.

 - Culture and Reputation of the Organization:

 Does the franchise business have a good reputation?
 Consider business culture, values and company vision as you’re evaluating franchise opportunities.
-As a franchisee, you will be adopting an established name and image.
+As a franchise owner, you will be adopting an established name and image.
 Make sure you will feel good about representing your chosen brand.